 No matter how you get to Santa Fe—plane train or automobile—you’ll have no trouble zipping around the historic streets of the City Different.

-Santa Fe offers ways to get around the city easily with: a local taxi service, a public transportation system, charter vans, scooters, bikes and limousine services.
+Santa Fe offers ways to get around the city easily with: a public transportation system, charter vans, scooters, bikes and limousine services.
 It’s also good to know that rental cars can also be picked up at several locations in Santa Fe.

 How Do I Get To Santa Fe From The Airports?

 The Santa Fe Municipal Airport boasts three direct flights from Denver, Dallas or Los Angeles—making for an easy weekend or extended getaway.
 Once you’ve arrived, you can find two car rental agencies right at the airport so you can begin your Santa Fe adventure right away.

 You can also fly into the Albuquerque International Sunport—a short 45 minute drive away from Santa Fe.
 At the Sunport you can choose from more than seven car rental agencies.
 If driving a rental car to Santa Fe isn’t your plan you may prefer to take a shuttle.
 One service at the ABQ airport is the Sandia Shuttle Express–a convenient service between Santa Fe and the Albuquerque International Sunport with 30 trips daily to fit your travel schedule.
 The shuttle offers pick up and drop off at all Santa Fe hotels, motels, bed and breakfasts, colleges, and other locations.
 Shuttle time is 75 minutes one way.
 Just remember to call to make a reservation.

 The Road Runner Shuttle and Charter has daily service from the Santa Fe Airport and Albuquerque International Sunport.
 There are also shared and private shuttles, and group charters.